What to do if you hit a parked car

 Will my insurance go up if I hit a parked car?

-The insurance company will view it as an at-fault accident, but whether they increase your rates depends on the insurance company’s surcharge schedule and what the state allows.
+The insurance company will view it as an at-fault accident, regardless of whether you backed into a car in a parking lot or hit it with your door getting out of your car.
+However, whether your rates increase depends on the insurance company’s surcharge schedule and what the state allows.

 You can expect to see your rates rise if: